Boris Druga: Loan to Slavoj Trebišov

 In 2023, Druga joined FK Slavoj Trebišov.
 He scored two goals, including the winning one in a 3–2 win over Spartak Myjava.
 He went on to have his best season up to that point, scoring six goals in twenty-eight matches.

 Dynamo Malženice

 In 2024, Druga joined 2.
 Liga club OFK Dynamo Malženice.
 In his first season he scored 7 goals in 24 appearances.
 On 3 August 2025, Druga scored two goals in a 3–1 win over MŠK Púchov, securing the win for his team.
 In the 2025–26 Slovak Cup, Druga scored in a 3–1 loss against first division side AS Trenčín in the fourth round.

+Return to Komárno (loan)

+On 21 January 2026, it was announced that Druga would be returning to KFC Komárno, this time in the first division, on a half-year loan.